Git Stash

 If you no longer need a particular stash, you can delete it with: $ git stash drop <stash_id>.
 Or you can delete all of your stashes from the repo with: $ git stash clear.

-Hope this article helped you to get a better understanding how stashing works.
+Hope this article helped you to get a better understanding of how stashing works.
 Be sure to test it out!

 The next article is just about to leave the stash!
 Subscribe and get informed when the time comes!